noisebridge/PythonClass/course/sqlite3.md

-### Databases ###
+### Database Applications ###

-What is a database and what are they useful for?

 A 'database' can be any collection of data in a structured format.
-When people talk about databases in programming, they usually mean a system which allows the creation of a 'schema' - a way for us to describe how we want to store our data using a set of tables, each of which contains rows and columns.
+When people talk about databases in programming, they usually mean a system which lets you as the developer define a 'schema' for a dataset - a way to describe how to store data as a set of tables, each of which contains rows and columns.

-Once we have a schema - which can contain as many tables as we'd like - we can start to populate those tables with data.
+Once a schema is created, we can start to populate the tables with data.
 You can think of each table as being like a sheet in a spreadsheet - for example, here's what a snippet of a noisebridge 'events' table might look like:

 | class_id | first_name | hyperlink |